The Settlers II (10th Anniversary): Wikinger

 Wikinger takes place many centuries after the main game, when portals are used by all races for exploration and trade.
 During a feast in the Viking capital, their portal explodes, and a group of Vikings are sucked into the resulting vortex, emerging on a beach.
 Electing Eirigg as their leader, they head towards a nearby village where they see some of the people with whom they had been feasting, a group who they thought were Chinese diplomats were actually pirates.
 The Vikings raid the village, finding it full of flags embroidered with a wolf.
 They then head towards a nearby portal.
 Passing through a Nubian village, they learn the portal ceased functioning a few days prior, and as a result, they decide to explore the region.

 Meanwhile, in Nubia, upon the destruction of the portal, pirates with sails bearing the sign of the wolf advance into the region ruled over by Kvame.
 Although he is able to push them back, unbeknownst to him, the leader escapes.
-In the ruins of the pirate camp, they find fragmented portal stones covered with Vikings symbols; remnants of the destroyed portal, and Kvame realises the pirates are led by a man known as The Wolf, an infamous pirate.
-Heading to the nearest Viking settlement, they find it under attack, and fight alongside the Vikings.
+In the ruins of the pirate camp, they find fragmented portal stones covered with Viking symbols; remnants of the destroyed portal, and Kvame realises the pirates are led by a man known as The Wolf, an infamous pirate.
+Heading to the nearest Viking settlement, they find it under attack and fight alongside the Vikings.
 Kvame subsequently discovers The Wolf is using portal stones to transport the men of conquered peoples vast distances, and forcing them to fight for him.
 The Nubians then learn The Wolf aims to conquer the Chinese Empire, and from there, the entire world.
 With this in mind, Kvame vows to return the stones to the Vikings, and help defend the Empire.

 Several months have now passed since the Vikings were sucked into the portal.
 Arriving at a Viking colony, they see it is under attack by the pirates.
 Pushing them back, Eirigg learns The Wolf has already begun the assault on the Empire's capital, and sets sail to help defend it.